Skip to main content

 During the night

-Do they need help overnight, to stay in bed, go to the toilet, calm down if they get distressed, etc?
+Do they need help overnight - to stay in bed, go to the toilet, calm down if they get distressed, etc?
+Do they need this for either at least 20 minutes at night or at least two times?

 If they sleep in your bed because you cannot get them to stay in their bed for a reason connected to their disability, that counts.
 Explain what happens if you try to get them to stay in their bed.